April 28, 2024

-The Oxbow Trail Runs a family fun event in the scenic Oxbow Regional Park, Metro, just outside Gresham on the Sandy River, about 30 minutes from downtown Portland.
+The Oxbow Trail Runs a fun family event in the scenic Oxbow Regional Park, Metro, just outside Gresham on the Sandy River, about 30 minutes from downtown Portland.
 This year’s date for the Oxbow Trail Runs is September 10.
-Registration opens on June 1st.
+Registration opens on June 1.
 The 5k is a kid-friendly course, only $25 for those 18 and under.

 Float or float?
 Spend the day at Oxbow.

 Initially, we thought of floating a popular section of the Sandy River Water Trail 3.5 miles downriver to Dabney State Park after the run.
 However, no insurance company would allow it.
 So instead, each finisher gets a root beer float!

 The Alder Picnic Area is reserved for participants and their guests for the day.
-ETA will be serving complimentary sandwiches (meat and vegan) for participants to enjoy after the race.
+ETA will serve complimentary sandwiches (meat and vegan) for participants to enjoy after the race.
 In addition, there are horseshoe pits and play structures, plus a trail down to the beach on the Sandy River.

 Shuttle with a friend and float the river in a tube, boat, or kayak.
 Follow the safety guidelines of the Sandy River Trail Guide.
 Each river user’s responsibility is to be safe, as neither Northwest Dirt Churners nor Oregon Metro is part of the river float.

 The 5k, 10k, and Half Marathon start and finish are at the Alder Picnic Area in the park’s center next to the Sandy River.
 The 2023 course uses more trails next to the river, and the Half Marathon starts with a loop instead of an out-and-back.
 Each race is cupless.
 The Half and 10k will have water and Naked Nutrition electrolytes aid station for refills of handhelds, etc., at the two-mile turnaround point and nine-mile point for the Half.